Length: SVL up to 80mm, with the tail being longer than the body length

 Largely unknown, estimates for captive animals range from 15-20 years.

-Widespread throughout the North Island and offshore islands in the north.
+Widespread through the North Island and offshore islands in the north, though seemingly absent from the south-eastern portion of the North Island.

 Ecology and habitat

-Pacific gecko are nocturnal, and are rarely seen sun basking near retreats.
 An arboreal and terrestrial species which are found in a variety of habitats including: forest, scrub, clay banks, rocky bluffs and outcrops.
+Will take refuge within creviced rock and clay banks, tree hollows, under loose bark, in dense ground vegetation (such as Gahnia spp.), and in epiphyte platforms (Astelia spp.) in mature forest canopies.

 A very timid and nervous species.
 Little is known about the social structure of Pacific gecko; although often found at high density on some island populations.